Richard Fiske

-Fiske's brief acting career was cut short when he was drafted into the U.S. Army in 1942.
-He was killed in action two years later at La Croix-Avranchin, while serving within the 9th Infantry Regiment (United States) 2nd Infantry Division.
-1st Lieutenant Fiske (Potts) was 28 years of age.

-Fiske was posthumously awarded the Purple Heart, Bronze Star Medal, and several other military honors.
+Potts' brief acting career was cut short when he joined the U.S. Army in May 1942.
+Commissioned as a lieutenant, he was killed in action in August 1944 at La Croix-Avranchin, France, while serving with the 9th Infantry Regiment, 2nd Infantry Division.
+He was posthumously awarded the Purple Heart, Bronze Star Medal, and several other military honors.
 He is buried at Brittany American Cemetery and Memorial, Basse-Normandie, France.